matrix-org/matrix-spec-proposals/proposals/2427-json-based-message-formatting.md

 Events that use the `m.formatted` key MUST also contain the `m.formatted.version` key, which specifies the version of the formatting schema.
 The value of the version field should be two numeric identifiers, the major and minor version number, separated by a dot.
+The initial version is `0.1`.

 Minor version changes may only add or deprecate secondary fields.
 Major version changes may also change primary fields.
 When a client encounters a major version